MrColorado35/interview2/README.md

 While working on this project I was using the knowledge found in internet here: https://www.youtube.com/watch?v=XQgXKtPSzUI and here: https://www.geeksforgeeks.org/implementing-web-scraping-python-beautiful-soup/

-Then, as the website is protected, I had to change my approach:
+Then, as the website is protected, I had to change my approach to the one that I found here: https://pythonrepo.com/repo/VeNoMouS-cloudscraper-python-web-crawling